 OBJECTIVE A.1.
-Effectively provide programs that increase the breadth of student experiences and supports quality interactions with a diverse group campus activities in addition to the classroom experiences.
+Effectively provide programs that increase the breadth of student experiences and supports quality interactions with a diverse group

 A.1.1.
 STRATEGY: Develop additional opportunities for faculty and staff to have interactions with students outside the traditional classroom